eduardovscruuz/eduardovscruuz/README.md

 ## :wave: Hello there!
 I'm Eduardo, and welcome to my GitHub!

 A tech enthusiast, who loves to develop creative solutions to complex challenges.
-My focus is to build useful and responsive applications using the latest technologies and tools.
+My focus is to solve problems and build useful and responsive applications using the latest technologies and tools.

 ## 📊 GitHub Stats:
 <div align="center">